-Authors/ Research Team Vaudreuil, R., Biondo, J., & Bradt, J. (2019) Rebecca Vaudreuil, Jacelyn Biondo, Joke Bradt Study Name Group Music Therapy with Active-Duty Service Members: Protocol, Evaluation, and Multi-Site Replication Abstract Based on the growing need for music therapy programming at military treatment facilities and clinics that specialize in rehabilitation of service members recovering from service- related injuries, this article describes a clinical music therapy group protocol and the findings of 201 post-session evaluations.
-In addition, we present clinical perspectives and recommendations of three music therapists who have facilitated this group protocol on military bases across the United States.
-The protocol is intended for an introductory music therapy session and, as such, introduces service members to various music therapy experiences, offers psychoeducation about the role of music therapy in their interdisciplinary care, and functions as an initial assessment of service members' responses to various receptive and interactive music experiences.
-The post-session evaluation data suggest that service members perceived the session as moderately to very helpful.
-Perceived benefits included the opportunity to express various emotions through music and increased awareness of somatic responses to music.
-A large number of requests for follow-up music therapy services following the introductory session suggest that the protocol is successful in facilitating understanding in service members regarding the potential treatment benefits of music therapy.
-Feedback from the music therapists indicated that the group protocol is a helpful initial experience for service members to acclimate to music therapy, and for music therapists to learn about their patients' specific needs - individually and in a group context.
-Population Studied Active duty service members in music therapy treatment at NICoE; N=201 Treatment Music Therapy standalone; Each patient receives this session once.
+Authors/ Research Team Vaudreuil, R., Biondo, J., & Bradt, J. (2019) Rebecca Vaudreuil, Jacelyn Biondo, Joke Bradt Study Name Music Therapy with Active-Duty Service Members: Group Protocol Description and Secondary Analysis of Protocol Evaluations Abstract Based on the growing need for music therapy programming at military treatment facilities and clinics that specialize in the rehabilitation of service members, this article describes a music therapy group protocol and the findings of 201 post-session evaluations.
+In addition, we present clinical perspectives and recommendations from three music therapists who have facilitated this group protocol on four military bases across the United States.
+The group session outlined in the protocol is intended as an introduction to music therapy.
+It familiarizes service members to various music therapy experiences structured specifically to enhance feelings of safety during emotional risk-taking.
+In addition, the protocol functions as an initial assessment of service members' responses to the various receptive and interactive music experiences and includes psychoeducation regarding the role of music therapy in an interdisciplinary treatment model.
+The post-session evaluation data suggest that service members endorsed this introductory group as moderately to very helpful.
+Perceived benefits included the opportunity to express various emotions and increased awareness of somatic responses through music.
+A large number of requests for continued music therapy services following the introductory session suggest that the protocol is successful in facilitating understanding in service members regarding the potential treatment benefits of music therapy in an interdisciplinary care setting.
+Feedback from the music therapists indicated that the group protocol is a helpful initial experience for service members to acclimate to music therapy, and for music therapists to learn about their patients' specific needs and inform subsequent treatment.
+Population Studied Active duty service members in music therapy treatment at NICoE; N=201.
+Treatment Music therapy standalone; each patient receives this session once.
 The authors will show a year's worth of evaluations inclusive of January 1, 2016, through December 31, 2016.
 Study Design Program evaluation.
 Methods and Measures Session evaluation data from 201 service members will be analyzed.
 Descriptive statistics will be used to create summaries of impact in areas specified on the form.
 In addition, feedback from three clinicians who currently use the group protocol and the associated evaluation tool will be summarized.
 Based on evaluation data and clinician feedback, recommendations will be made for use of the protocol and evaluation form in military health settings.
 Measures: The Introduction to Music Therapy Group Session form, a self-report form included in the NEA evaluation toolkit.
 Status or Citation Submitted for publication.
-Weblink
+Weblink vv Cullik